 Although body lice can transmit certain disease organisms, this problem is generally confined to underdeveloped countries where poor sanitation and overcrowding are major contributing factors.
 Feeding activity by the lice causes significant skin irritation, swelling and the formation of red welt-like marks.
 Severe infestations can lead to allergic reactions and skin disorders, such as impetigo and eczema.
 Treatment for body lice is virtually identical to the procedures for head lice.
 First, the infested person must be treated with pediculicides (lotions or shampoos).
 As in the case of head lice, body lice move rapidly from person to person upon brief contact or when clothing is shared.
 Other family members (or classmates) with whom the person comes in contact should be checked and treated, if necessary.
 Clothing, bed linen and other personal items that have been used recently must be deloused as outlined in Step #3 for head lice.
 Vacuuming mattresses, carpets and upholstery will help remove stray lice.

 Crab louse bites produce discrete, round slate-gray to bluish colored swellings on the skin.
 Proteins in the louse's saliva may cause an allergic reaction and intense itching.
 As with head lice, secondary bacterial infections may result from constant scratching and breaking the skin.
 Lice infesting the eyelids can cause severe inflammation and swelling around the eyes.
-Crab lice are not known to transmit disease organisms, but one survey found that 1⁄3 of the individuals with crab lice also had a sexually transmitted disease.
+Crab lice are not known to transmit disease organisms, but one survey found that one third of those with pubic lice simultaneousy suffered from a sexually-transmitted disease as well.

 Successful control of louse problems requires communication, cooperation, and a control program that employs sanitation, treatment with pediculicides and delousing of clothing and other personal articles.
-The most important point to remember is that solving the problem is more important than finding someone to blame for it.
+Solving the problem is more important than finding someone to blame for it.
 Open and frank discussion, quick action, and sensitivity to the embarrassment experienced by infested persons is needed by everyone involved.

 For additional information, we recommend that you consult the National Pediculosis Association.